rodrigo-castellano/Interpretable-NeSy/README.md

 ## Theory

-Theoretical foundations can be found in the manuscript: Interpretable Link Prediction via Neural-Symbolic Reasoning, by Rodrigo Castellano Ontiveros, Ehsan Bonabi Mobaraki, Francesco Giannini, Pietro Barbiero, Marco Gori, and Michelangelo Diligenti.
+Theoretical foundations can be found in the manuscript: Distilling KGE black boxes into interpretable NeSy models, by Rodrigo Castellano Ontiveros, Francesco Giannini, and Michelangelo Diligenti.

 ## Authors